1701QCAcwalstyn/1701QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+I learnt that being a designer entails actually creating a prototype of the product, with all the coding and technical knowledge that comes with.
+It wals really interesting to learn about the designer skillset, which I previously had no idea of, which has to be large to complete a project, but is powered by curiosity.
+I also learnt that the skills involved with being a designer are constantly evolving, as well as your projects.
+The most impactful part was reading in the case study about the author learning to use Processing.There have been many occasions where I was too intimidated to learn new programs and coding languages because I always feel like I'm starting from nowhere, and aren't smart enough to grasp these complex concepts I read about.
+However, in the article, the author mentions they had to spend a "couple of hours of installing libraries and looking up error messages in Google".
+Whilst, consciously, I always knew that everyone had to start from somewhere, the fact that this very accomplished and successful person was googling error codes really made it sink it.
+The fact that most of your knowledge will come from learning from the online community is really reassuring, even as a professional, is really reassuring, and has changed how I see designers.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*